jayaram-naik/Spotify/README.md

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project focuses on analyzing a Spotify dataset containing various attributes of tracks, albums, and artists using SQL.
+It follows an end-to-end approach, including data preparation and multi-level exploratory analysis (easy, medium, and advanced queries).
+The goal is to strengthen SQL skills while uncovering meaningful insights from the dataset.

 ```sql
 -- create table